-The McAfee Firewall Enterprise 1100E is a multi-chip standalone cryptographic module that meets overall Level 2 FIPS 140-2 requirements.
+The McAfee Firewall Enterprise 2150E is a multi-chip standalone cryptographic module that meets overall Level 2 FIPS 140-2 requirements.
+The cryptographic boundary of the 2150E is defined by the metal chassis, which surrounds all the hardware and software components.
 Interfaces on the module can be categorized as the following FIPS 140-2 logical interfaces: